-In her role, Julia represents student member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.
+In her role, Libby represents student member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.

-In her role, Amanda represents student member interests at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.
+In her role, Sydney represents student member interests at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.